hhjami/offline-judge/README.md

 * It supports special judge.
 The format of the special judge is, `stdin: user output file`, `input.txt: judge input file`, `output.txt: judge answer file`.
 Special Judge file name should be `special.cpp`.
 It should output only `+Accepted` if the solution is correct.
 Anything else will lead the verdict to be `Failed`.
+* Submitting all the files using `judgeAll.sh` script.

 ### How do I get set up? ###